NIRSpec MOS Recommended Strategies

 Planning information about sources in the exposures can also be exported from MPT.
 From the APT menu, select File → Export → MSA Target Info (csv).

 Sources in one exposure of an MPT Plan are highlighted in the Plans pane (bottom figure), and then appear as magenta dots in the MSA Shutter View (top left) and Collapsed Shutter View (top right).
-Green dots are Primary sources, blue are Fillers, and black dots are interlopers or unplanned sources from the Catalog.
+The Legends provide information on the type of sources by color.

 Adding NIRCam or MIRI parallels